 Dr Dermot LynottReader

-If you are interested in these areas or in topics related to any of my publications and are interested in pursuing a PhD, please email me a few lines of what you'd like to do.
+If you are interested in open science, or in topics related to any of my publications and are interested in pursuing a PhD, please email me a few lines of what you'd like to do.

 - If it looks like a duck: Emergent Categorical Structure in the Human Conceptual System?
 (2016) The Leverhulme Trust.
 Principal investigator with Louise Connell and Marc Brysbaert.

 - Experiencing Physical Warmth Promotes Interpersonal Warmth.
 (2013).
 Center for Open Science.
 Principal investigator with Louise Connell and Kerry O'Brien.